Home

 Roosevelt was quite pleased with the result, and enlisted Saint-Gaudens as an accomplice in his “pet crime” of fashioning a new look for U.S. coinage.

 The president had a specific concept in mind: to mint high-relief coins in the style of ancient Greece.
-“High-relief” is a numismatic term to indicate the distance between the highest and lowest points of the coin is greater than usual: in other words, the coin's raised featured protrudes higher from the its surface than one would normally expect.
+“High-relief” is a numismatic term to indicate the distance between the highest and lowest points of the coin is greater than usual.

 With this thought in mind, Roosevelt wrote to Saint-Gaudens on Nov 6, 1905: